 Follow our step-by-step guide to finding work in Thailand and you will be offered teaching work within two months of finishing training.
 Most SEE graduates find work within two weeks.
-Please note that this guarantee applies to native speakers with degrees.
-Non-native speakers with degrees are also likely to find work quickly but there are some schools which only employ native speakers.
-Native speakers without degrees can find work but they need to be flexible about location and types of school.
+Please note that this guarantee applies to native speakers with bachelor’s degrees (any major/subject).
+Non-native speakers with bachelor’s degrees are also likely to find work quickly but there are some schools which only employ native speakers.
+Native speakers without degrees can find work but they need to be flexible about location and the type of school.
 A degree is normally needed to obtain a non-immigrant B (Business) visa and work permit.
 Non-native speakers without degrees are unlikely to find work.

 Types of TEFL teaching jobs in Thailand